 Revenue is measured based on the transaction price, which is the consideration, net of customer incentives, discounts, variable considerations, payments made to customers, other similar charges, as specified in the contract with the customer.
-Additionally, revenue excludes taxes collected from customers, which are subsequently remitted to governmental authorities

-Contract assets are recognised when there is excess of revenue earned over billings on contracts.
-Contract assets are classified as unbilled receivables (only act of invoicing is pending) when there is unconditional right to receive cash, and only passage of time is required, as per contractual terms.
+Additionally, revenue excludes taxes collected from customers, which are subsequently remitted to governmental authorities pending) when there is unconditional right to receive cash, and only passage of time is required, as per contractual terms.
 Other contract assets are classified as other assets.
 Unearned and deferred revenue ("contract liability") is recognised when there is billings in excess of revenues.
 Advances received for services are reported as liabilities until all conditions for revenue recognition are met.